 - 91% of webinars host a Q&A at the end

-A free trial is a period during which the user can use the software for no cost.
-The length of this time varies depending on what type of service, app, or product it is that you are trying.
+A free trial is a time period during which the user can use the software for no cost.
+The length of this time varies depending on what type of service or product it is that you are offering.
 Offer a limited-time free trial for your product or service that is short enough to pique the interest of potential customers but long enough for them to discover the value of your product.

-Free consultations are lead magnet examples that require you to allocate time to the prospect, research his website/product to give recommendations but don’t charge for your time and efforts.
+Free consultations are lead magnet ideas that require you to allocate time to the prospect, and research his product or services to give recommendations but don’t charge for your time and efforts.
 You expect that a prospect will trust you, see your expertise, and start paying for your services.
 However, most prospects will use your free advice and try to implement your tactics on their own.

-Among all ideas for lead magnets, the free consultation is the one that may waste your time the most.
+Among all the lead magnet ideas, the free consultation is the one that may need the most resources and effort.
 To avoid this, you should define how to run your consultations.
-Instead of giving free advice, you can diagnose your prospect problems, discuss why they need your services and what benefits they will get.
-So don’t give free advice, don’t show what you can do and how.
+Instead of giving free advice, you can diagnose your prospect’s problems, and discuss why they need your services and what benefits they will get.
+So don’t give free advice, don’t show what you can do and how just provide them with idea on how this or that thing can be fixed and what could be the possible benefits.
 Tell them why they need your service, why they should pay, and what they will get.

 Training videos are short, informative clips of videos.
-Businesses use training videos to teach their users how to use their products or turn videos into lessons.
+Businesses use training videos to provide their prospects with a general idea of what they are doing, teach their users how to use their products or turn videos into lessons.
 Common topics for training videos include how to use a new app, how to do your job more efficiently, etc.

 As businesses record similar videos, they can further turn them into a video course and offer it as a lead magnet.
 Many people prefer watching videos over reading long posts, so training videos will help diversify lead magnet formats.